SnowCait/historelay/README.md

 # Historelay

 Backup kind 0 and 3.
-Recovery anytime.
+Recover anytime.

 Historelay is specialized to backup replaceable events.
 Accept kind 0 and 3 only.
 Recommend to add into your relay list as write only.
-You can see history and can recovery at relay website.
+You can see history and can recover at relay website.

 ## Build & Run